Doing Business in Kenya

 Business culture in Kenya is governed by harambee, a concept involving mutual assistance, responsibility and community.
 Harambee also relates to Kenya's group orientation, in contrast to the individualism of Western cultures.
 Respect for family, community and ancestors is key.

-Kenya is largely a hierarchical society in which deference to seniority is rigid and in which senior employees will seldom consult with those of lower status.
+Kenya is largely a hierarchical society in which deference to seniority is rigid and expected, and in which senior employees will seldom consult with those of lower status.
 Social standing is important and official titles should be included when introducing or addressing someone.

 Tradition and history are greatly respected.
-Kenyan businesspeople have a low tolerance for risk and decision makers tend to proceed cautiously, committing only once all information has been considered.
+Kenyan businesspeople have a low tolerance for risk, and decision makers tend to proceed cautiously, committing only once all information has been considered.
 This may take a long time and requires patience on the part of the expat businessperson.

 Business success is closely connected to interpersonal success, so it's vital to invest time in getting to know potential partners and understanding their culture and background.
-Building a relationship should always take priority over adhering to a deadline.

 Dos and don’ts of business in Kenya